aleph17/AMAP/README.md

 ## Task

  Nanoparticles functionalized as surface enhancers for Raman spectroscopy have emerged as a promising technology for imaging, sensing, and catalysis.
-Especially, gold nanostars have grown appealing for their resonant mode tunability and intense scattered electric fields at the tips of the spikes upon interaction with impinging radiation.
+In particular, gold nanostars have grown appealing for their resonant mode tunability and intense scattered electric fields at the tips of the spikes upon interaction with impinging radiation.
 To achieve controllable results, it is important to understand the factors affecting the final result of particle synthesis.
-But doing all the measurements manually is quite time-consuming, which partially hampers the speed of progress in this field.
+However doing all the measurements manually is quite time-consuming, which partially hampers the speed of progress in this field.
 Automatization of this process could greatly enhance synthesis protocols.

 ## Target